 16.3. bathy_plane_calc

-The output water surface produced by this program is parameterized as a plane in a local stereographic projection.
+The bathy_plane_calc program estimates the surface of a body of water as a plane in a local stereographic projection.
 This plane can be slightly non-horizontal due to imperfections in the positions and orientations of the cameras that were used to create the input DEM.

-Further context is given in Section 8.27.
+Further context is given in Section 8.32.

 16.3.1.
-Example 1 (using a camera, a mask, and a DEM)
+Using a camera, a mask, and a DEM

 16.3.1.1.
 Preparation and running the program

-Given a multispectral stereo dataset, a DEM obtained from a pair of images for one of the bands, a camera file from that pair, and a mask for the corresponding image delineating water from land, the water plane can be found as follows:
+Given a multispectral stereo dataset, a DEM obtained from a pair of images for one of the bands, a camera file from that pair, and a mask for the corresponding raw camera image delineating water from land, the water plane can be found as follows:

 bathy_plane_calc --session-type dg --mask mask.tif \